SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/grid/configuring_components/toml_options.nl.md

 ### Relaying commands to a service endpoint that supports WebDriver

 It is useful to connect an external service that supports WebDriver to Selenium Grid.
 An example of such service could be a cloud provider or an Appium server.
 In this way, Grid can enable more coverage to platforms and versions not present locally.

-The following is a en example of connecting an Appium server to Grid.
+The following is an en example of connecting an Appium server to Grid.

 ```toml
 [server]